 13.5 Guaranteed Times

-Each regular series produced at BCTV will be assigned two guaranteed times, one daytime and one evening.
+Each regular series produced at BCTV will be assigned presentation times at the discretion of BCTV.
 These times will be retained for that series as long as the producer continues to produce new shows.
 If no new shows are produced in a three-month period, these guaranteed times may be lost and the series will, in most cases, no longer be aired until four new shows are produced.
 At that time the series will once again receive two guaranteed time slots, although they will not necessarily be the same as the original guaranteed times.
 BCTV staff reserves the right to periodically review and re-assign guaranteed times.

 13.6 Video on Demand